Thank you for visiting the Montessori Nature Resource Library! I am thrilled you are here!

 If you would like to make sure the newsletters reach your inbox – add my address to your contact list: firstname.lastname@example.org.
 If you ever wish to stop receiving emails from me, simply click the Unsubscribe link that’s located at the bottom of each email.
+No hard feelings!

-You will find educational resources that support a child’s development in many different areas: math, language, practical life skills, logical thinking, sensory development, fine motor and more.
+On this page, you will find educational resources that support a child’s development in many different areas: math, language, practical life skills, logical thinking, sensory development, fine motor and more.

 Whether you are an educator in the classroom or at home, I trust these resources will help you create fun learning activities for your students to explore.